OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 i.e., the PXE_ installation kernel ``vmlinuz`` (see below) **must** have the same signature.
 We have not been able to find a way to support multiple OS versions with Secure_Boot_ clients.

+Any signature mismatch will cause the installation to fail, since different OS images cannot verify the image signatures of other OSes, for example ``RHEL`` versus ``AlmaLinux`` versus ``RockyLinux``.

-Other CPU architectures besides x86-64_ are listed in the UEFI_specification_ section 3.5.
+Note: Other CPU architectures besides x86-64_ are listed in the UEFI_specification_ section 3.5.

 Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder, for example in ``/tftpboot/uefi/``,